I need to finally clear up a BIG misconception about the fear of public speaking. One that I hear and read about A LOT.

 After a lot of trial and error I realized that the key was I just didn’t have enough practice articulating my ideas verbally when all eyes were on me.
 The result was I wasn’t good at sharing what I did because I wasn’t working that muscle.

-It’s taken me quite a while to realize that.
+It’s took me quite a while to realize that.

 Now I practice.

 Giving a keynote.
 I practice.
 Leading a workshop.
 I practice.
 Facing a crucial conversation at home, work or anywhere.
 I practice.

 How do I practice?
 I say what I feel I should be saying.
 I say it out loud and standing up.
 Sometimes I record myself practicing, then play it back.
 I never memorize.
 I practice articulating my thoughts however they come out in the moment.